-The Student
+❖ The Student

 - To arrange life and work schedule to include a field placement schedule that is consistent from week to week, and that meets the requirement for 15 hours of field education per week.
-Full-time students - field hours will be during normal work hours Part-time students - field hours cannot be guaranteed for evening & weekend hours - 2.
-To be familiar with Covid-related safety policies, information and resources: https://socialwork.buffalo.edu/content/dam/socialwork/home/COVID-19/UBSSW-COVID19-Field-Education-Safety-Policies-Information-Resources.pdf - 3.
+Full-time students field hours will be during normal work hours Part-time students field hours cannot be guaranteed for evening & weekend hours - 2.
 To access any electronic resources for the field course.
 (Currently, a Sonia account must be created in order to receive a grade for the field course.
-Click here to learn more.) - 4.
+Click here to learn more.) - 2.
 To familiarize themselves with and abide by the policies and regulations of their field placement agency and those of the School of Social Work.
-This includes adhering to the policies and requirements outlined in this manual, HIPAA requirements, Code of Ethics, and any other requirements specific to the placement site. - 5.
+This includes adhering to the policies and requirements outlined in this manual, HIPAA requirements, Code of Ethics, and any other requirements specific to the placement site. - 3.
 To follow UB School of Social Work processes for applying and interviewing for placements.
 Students should not solicit placements by phone or in person.
-Students may complete the Student Recommendation for Potential MSW Field Sites form posted on the SSW website. - 6.
+Students may complete the Student Recommendation for Potential MSW Field Sites form posted on the SSW website. - 4.
 To not select placements: a) where they have volunteered or been employed previously (IF you have previously worked or volunteered with the agency you must submit a request with the field office in order to proceed.
 A Petition form can be found in Sonia under forms); b) they or an immediate family have received services in the past few years; or, c) they have a personal or professional relationship with staff at this agency.
-Foundation students should alert the field office immediately if the placement they have been assigned meets any of the above descriptions. - 7.
+Foundation students should alert the field office immediately if the placement they have been assigned meets any of the above descriptions. - 5.
 To ensure that appearance and demeanor reflect a professional manner.
-Students should consult with field educator regarding agency dress code. - 8.
-To perform in a responsible, professional manner maintaining commitments to the agency, the field educator, and the clients.

-a) Agency computers should not be used for personal reasons.
+Students should consult with field educator regarding agency dress code. - 6.
+To perform in a responsible, professional manner maintaining commitments to the agency, the field educator, and the clients. - a) Agency computers should not be used for personal reasons.